 Henry Elliot Johnston

-Johnston, a Baltimore banker and benefactor to Johns Hopkins, was born in Baltimore.
+Johnston, a banker and benefactor to Johns Hopkins, was born in Baltimore.
 After studying at Princeton, he and his brother Josiah carried on a prosperous banking business that their father had handed down to them.
 He also was a director of the Northern Pacific Railroad.

-The Johnstons wanted to spare other families with less means who had children with long-term or terminal illnesses; they chose to fund a pediatric medical facility to be a comforting place to provide care for children requiring lengthy care.
+The Johnstons wanted to aid less wealthy families with ailing children.
+They chose to fund a pediatric medical facility as a comforting place to provide treatment for children requiring lengthy care.

-When Henry Johnston died in 1884, he left his estate to his wife.
-Upon Harriet’s death nearly 20 years later, the Johnstons left a sum of over $400,000 to establish the Harriet Lane Home for Invalid Children as a memorial to their two sons.
-In 1906, the trustees of the Harriet Lane House elected to build the home at The Johns Hopkins Hospital with the hospital providing the land and supplying the medical and nursing staffs.
-In October 1912 the Harriet Lane Home officially opened.
+When Henry Johnston died of pneumonia in 1884, he left his estate to his wife.
+Upon Harriet’s death nearly twenty years later, her estate provided a sum of over $400,000 to establish the Harriet Lane Home for Invalid Children as a memorial to the Johnstons' two sons.
+In 1906, her trustees elected to build the home at The Johns Hopkins Hospital, with the hospital providing the land and supplying the medical and nursing staffs.
+In October, 1912, the Harriet Lane Home officially opened.
 It was the first children’s clinic in the United States associated with a medical school.